 THE RESPONSIBILITIES OF BAR OWNERS: OHIO LAW

 In Ohio, people who serve alcoholic beverages can be held legally responsible for damage caused by intoxicated patrons.
 These laws are called “dram shop liability laws” because bars and taverns were once referred to as dram shops.
-In Ohio, dram shop liability laws hold the owners of restaurants, bars (and other commercial establishments where alcohol is sold) responsible for the damage caused by drunk drivers.
-Learn more about dram shop law.

 The following situations apply:

-- When an establishment continues to serve an individual who is noticeably intoxicated, and this individual causes injury to another person.
+- When an establishment continues to serve an individual who is noticeably intoxicated, and this individual causes injury

 - When an establishment knowingly serves alcohol to a minor, who later causes injury.

 If you have been injured due to bar owner negligence, you may be curious about your legal options, including the value of any possible claims.
 You may be able to recover the money spent on medical bills and wages from lost work.
 Give us a call.
 We will begin an investigation immediately and have answers for you quickly.